jokilic/moderni_alias/README.md

 ## Things I still want to do 👷‍♂️

 - [ ] Increase number of words in the dictionary
+- [ ] Record audio for each round and put it in Stats
 - [ ] Add 'Speed game' / 'Time game'
-- [ ] Record audio for each round and put it in Stats
+- [ ] Add a widget for custom input for Teams, NumberOfPoints and LengthOfRound